jasperlinsen/somethinghere-templating/README.md

 Which will ensure the unicode bindings are always correct even when the svg unicode order changes.

+### Gulp Roadmap

+- Fix the problem of generating a `./dist` folder when one does not exists.
+Everything works, but with the dist folder it will start with errors.

 ## Editor (v.1@20-03-2018)

 The editor will allow you to open the JSON files, edit them, and then save them out again, allowing easier changes to content.
 It will read templates and use a temporary folder defined in settings.
 Run the Editor with the following command: